-GeMar Neloms is a senior technical assistance consultant with AIR.
+GeMar Neloms is a principal technical assistance consultant with AIR.
 Her portfolio of work involves K-20 education, disability research and services, youth development, workforce development, and health disparities.

 Neloms leads and has contributed to key initiatives for the College and Career Readiness and Success Center (CCRS Center) including: leading the Defining and Measuring High Quality Work-Based Learning Peer Network; guidance and facilitation on the integration of employability skills into career readiness efforts for state education agencies in Indiana, Georgia, and New York and for faculty and staff within the Washington State Board of Community and Technical Colleges; and lead developer in resources to build state and district capacity to support postsecondary success, including the online CCRS Organizer Scorecard, the Work-Based Learning Definitions: Themes from States and National Organizations resource, and the Work-Based Learning: Promoting a Well-Rounded Education for All Students webinar.